Head Voice Exercises

 Mum Octave: Smooth Transition to Head Voice

 The mum octave prevents chest voice from gripping through your vocal break.
-Master the transition into head voice with this exercise.
+Train the transition into head voice with this focused exercise.

 Ng Glide: Nasal Path to Head Voice

-Nasal resonance naturally lightens vocal fold mass for easier head voice access.
-The ng glide provides an easier pathway to upper register.
+Nasal resonance naturally lightens vocal fold mass, making head voice access more reliable.
+The ng glide trains upper register without strain or tension.

 Siren Octave: Glide Into Head Voice Smoothly